Connecticut Route 71: History

 Route 71 was established in the 1932 state highway renumbering as a route between downtown New Britain and Hartford.
 In the 1920s, this was part of State Highway 113, which ran from Plainville via New Britain to Hartford.
 The Plainville to New Britain section became part of Route 72 (now Route 372) in 1932.
 In 1934, the route was modified at both ends.
 The northern end was truncated to end at the Colt Highway (U.S. Route 6A), roughly at the location of Exit 40 of I-84.
 The south end was extended to U.S. Route 5A in Meriden via Kensington along Chamberlain Highway, Bradley Avenue, and Hanover Road (former State Highway 178).
 In 1962, US 5A in Meriden was removed and Route 71 signed at I-84 south of West Main Street was relocated to the former US 5A alignment (Cook Avenue and Old Colony Road).
 In 1969, Route 71 was extended to its current northern end at Route 173 in West Hartford after US 6 was relocated to I-84 (US 6A became US 6 in the early 1940s).

 Route 71 was once planned to be a freeway south from the planned southwestern Interstate 291 to the Route 72 freeway in 1961.
 In 1963, the state increased the planned mileage by planning the freeway to travel further north of I-291 to the Cedar Ridge Connector/Old Route 9 (remnants of which are now SR 504).
 The 1961 plan was built in 1986 as SR 506 but the rest of the Route 71 freeway was cancelled.
 In 1989, Route 9 became the southern terminus of the Route 71 freeway instead of the northern terminus.
 Route 9 was newly constructed west to, and extended onto the existing Route 72 freeway near Berlin and onto SR 506.
 The Route 72 designation was scaled back westward to the old interchange with SR 506.

-Junction list
+Major intersections

 Route 71A

 Route 71A is a minor north–south spur route of Route 71 and is 2.92 mi long.
 It begins as Chamberlain Highway at Route 71 in Berlin and heads northward along High Road, briefly overlapping Route 372.
 It continues into New Britain, where it becomes Kensington Avenue, and ends half a mile later at an intersection with Buell Street.
-The road continues beyond Buell Street as a local road.
+The road continues beyond Buell Street as Kensington Avenue.
 Route 71A originally extended further north to connect back to Route 71 but was truncated to its present end in 1995.
 Some signage for Route 71A still exists north of the official northern terminus.